Learn It! Do It! Days

-Build a working weather station, explore extreme weather, travel through the water cycle, and see how clouds form. • Add a 45-minute planetarium show, Zula Patrol: Under the Weather, $2/person (special price with Wild Weather Extravaganza).
+Build a working weather station, explore extreme weather, travel through the water cycle, and see how clouds form. • This program includes a brief visit to our planetarium to learn about clouds.

 Learn the difference between rocks and minerals by examining them with stereoscopes.
 Find out what minerals are hiding in everyday household objects.
 Learn how earthquakes happen and touch a two-billion year old rock !
 Students will leave with the start of a rock collection, including one each of the three major kinds of rocks.
 This program includes a brief visit to our planetarium for a look at the forces that shape our active planet.

 Explore the hydrosphere, the properties that make water special, the water cycle and watersheds, and why pollution matters.
 Look at pond water under a microscope, test water quality, build your own water cycle terrarium and watch the water cycle in action. • Add a 45 minute planetarium show, Oasis in Space, $2/person (special price with Water, Water Everywhere!).